JPSieg/R2easyR/README.md

 ## 2.3 Loading in reactivity data from “.react” and ".shape" files and placing reactivity data into a data frame

 ### StructureFold2 (https://github.com/StructureFold2/StructureFold2) formats reactivity data in “.react” files.
 R2easyR contains a function called “read.react” that reads reactivity data into a R list that is named by the RNA.
-Likwise, ShapeMapper (https://weekslab.com/software/) formats reactivity data in “.shape” files.
+Likewise, ShapeMapper (https://weekslab.com/software/) formats reactivity data in “.shape” files.
 R2easyR contains a function called “read.shape” that reads reactivity data into R. Reactivity data is easily placed into a data frame after it is read into R using "read.react" or "read.shape".

-### TO read in data, simply type:
+### To read in data, simply type:

 ```{r}
 >Reactivity <- read.shape("file_name.ct")